Kethanvr/Download-Mediscan/README.md

 ---

-This landing page is a demonstration of a fictional product.
-In a real healthcare application, proper medical supervision, testing, and regulatory compliance would be required.
+**Disclaimer:** MediScan is a demonstration application.
+It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
+Always consult with a qualified healthcare provider for any questions regarding medical conditions or medications.
+In a real-world scenario, such an application would require rigorous testing, validation, and adherence to healthcare regulations.